 Howard earned his Bachelor of Arts degree in Ancient and Modern History from Geneva College and he holds a Master of Arts degree in Historical Theology from Duquesne University.
 He earned a Master of Divinity degree from Asbury Theological Seminary.
 Howard has provided Gettysburg Foundation with his expertise as a volunteer in many areas starting in January of 2012 to the present.
 Currently he is a docent for the George and Elizabeth Spangler Civil War Field Hospital Site and helps in the garden at the Sherfy Farm.
 He and his wife Carolyn reside in Gettysburg.

 Battlefield Leadership Tour Guides

-Colonel Tom Vossler is a historian for Gettysburg Foundation’s In the Footsteps of Leaders: Executive Program.
-He has served the U.S. Army for thirty years from 1968 to 1998 and has a Master of Arts degree from Georgia State University.
+A historian for the Gettysburg Foundation’s In the Footsteps of Leaders Executive Program, Colonel Tom Vossler served the U.S. Army for 30 years from 1968 to 1998.
+He earned a Master of Arts degree from Georgia State University.
 Tom has taught military history, strategy and leadership at the U.S. Army Military History Institute.
 Additionally, he is a Licensed Battlefield Guide at Gettysburg.
 Tom has co-authored two books about the Battle of Gettysburg.
 The most recent book A Field Guide to Gettysburg: Experiencing the Battlefield through Its History, Places, and People is co-authored by Carol Reardon.
 He currently resides in Gettysburg with his wife Barbara.